FaulerInformatiker/harz-storage/.amazonq/project-rules.md

 ### Unit Testing (Jest + React Testing Library)
 - MANDATORY: Write unit tests for all new components and functions
-- Maintain minimum 90% code coverage for branches, functions, lines, statements
+- Maintain minimum 90% code coverage for branches, functions, lines, statements (updated from 70% in TESTING.md)
 - Mock external dependencies and API calls
 - Test both happy path and error scenarios
 - Use descriptive test names that explain the expected behavior
+- Wrap async state updates in React.act() for testing
+- All components using translations must be wrapped in TranslationProvider for tests

 ### E2E Testing (Playwright)
 - Add E2E tests for new user-facing features